-Paul Wright was Director of CITRIS and the Banatao Institute at CITRIS Berkeley from 2007-2014.
-He is currently the Director of the Berkeley Energy and Climate Institute (BECI).
+Paul Wright was director of CITRIS and the Banatao Institute from 2007–14.
+He then became director of the Berkeley Energy and Climate Institute (BECI).

-Paul is a professor in the UC Berkeley Mechanical Engineering Department and holds the A. Martin Berlin Chair.
-He is also a co-director of the Berkeley Manufacturing Institute (BMI) and co-director of the Berkeley Wireless Research Center (BWRC).
-From 1995 to 2005 was the co-chair of the Management of Technology Program (a joint program with the Haas School of Business).
+Wright is a professor emeritus in the UC Berkeley Department of Mechanical Engineering, where he held the A. Martin Berlin Chair.
+He also co-directed the Berkeley Manufacturing Institute (BMI) and the Berkeley Wireless Research Center (BWRC).
+From 1995–2005, Wright was the co-chair of the UC Berkeley Management of Technology Program, a joint program with the Haas School of Business.

-Born in London, he obtained his degrees from the University of Birmingham, England, and came to the United States in 1979 following appointments at the University of Auckland, New Zealand, and Cambridge University England.
+Born in London, he obtained his degrees from the University of Birmingham, England, and came to the United States in 1979 following appointments at the University of Auckland, New Zealand, and the University of Cambridge University, England.